ZennithYattare/automateUBPX/README.md

 # automateUBPX for UBP Xcellerator Courses

 Made and tested using the Blockchain Development Program on Firefox.
 I made this as I don't like the video player they used and the inconsistent video naming scheme.
-It also saves the video URLs to a text file so you can copy and paste them and download them with a download manager.
+It also saves the video URLs to a text file so you can copy and paste them and download them with a download manager for offline viewing.
 It was made in a short amount of time that works for my use case.

 ## Function(s) of the automateUBPX for UBP Xcellerator Courses Script